methodphoto/mincc/data/2020/2020-railway-taverners.md

 Played at {gameLocation} on {gameDate}

-The Min batted first and made 179 all out wkts.
-Railway Taverners made 143 all out in reply.
+The Min batted first and made 179 all out in 38.3 overs.
+Railway Taverners made 148 all out in reply

 Result: {result}